SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Cluster Population Model

 \subsection{Numerical Implementation}

 We compute

 on a regular grid in $(\xi, z)$.
-In practice, since $P(\zeta|M,z,\boldsymbol{p})$ is different for each SPT field (Eqs.~\ref{eq:zetaM} and~\ref{eq:aszfield}), we compute a different grid for each SPT field.
+In practice, since $P(\zeta|M,z,\boldsymbol{p})$ is different for each SPT field [Eqs.~(\ref{eq:zetaM}) and~(\ref{eq:aszfield})], we compute a different grid for each SPT field.
+Each individual field is homogeneous to good approximation, and the integral $\dif\Omega_\mathrm{s}$ over the field's footprint is separable; we simply multiply with the field area $\Omega_\mathrm{s}$.
 For the SPT fields that do not overlap with the DES footprint, the calculation is simpler because it does not involve richness.
-With these grids, we can evaluate the first two terms of the log-likelihood given by Eq.~\ref{eq:likelihood}.
+With these grids, we can evaluate the first two terms of the log-likelihood given by Eq.~(\ref{eq:likelihood}). \end{widetext}

-The main computational challenge for the analysis pipeline is the evaluation of the mass calibration likelihood Eq.~\ref{eq:masscalib} for each cluster in the sample.
-While the denominator does not need to be explicitly computed because it can straightforwardly be evaluated from the grid in $(\xi,z)$ we just discussed, the numerator involves the four-dimensional convolution in Eq.~\ref{eq:d4N_dobs}.
-We address the computational challenge with Monte-Carlo integration.
+The main computational challenge for the analysis pipeline is the evaluation of the mass calibration likelihood Eq.~(\ref{eq:masscalib}) for each cluster in the sample.
+While the denominator does not need to be explicitly computed because it can straightforwardly be evaluated from the grid in $(\xi,z)$ we just discussed, the numerator involves the four-dimensional convolution in Eq.~(\ref{eq:d4N_dobs}).
+We address the computational challenge with Monte Carlo integration.